Luk4x/dev-burger-order-log-API/readme-en.md

 - [UUID](https://www.uuidgenerator.net/)

 ## About
-This project is an API that performs the registration of orders for a hamburger shop, and will serve as the basis for the [Interface]() that I will build.
+This project is an API that performs the registration of orders for a hamburger shop, serving as the basis for the [Interface](https://github.com/Luk4x/dev-burger-order-log-interface) I built.

 ### Routes
 -   `POST /order`: This route receives the customer's order, the customer's name, and the order amount.
 This information is passed by the `body` of the request, and based on it a new request is registered inside an array, in the following format: